tidypress

 customdocs + writing + a playbooks content collection

-npx tidypress init --preset blog
+npx tidypress init --preset blog --site-url https://yoursite.example

 See Examples for runnable copies under examples/.